nnaumenko/metaf/readme.md

 ## Roadmap

+Version 6.0.0 is upcoming, the improvements are planned in 8 phases:

+Phase 1: Add report schedule remarks.
+Phase 2: (we are here) Add alternatively spelled keywords, new cloud groups, new wind groups.
+Phase 3: Add new visibility groups and sea surface groups.
+Phase 4: Add new mountain/valley visibility groups.
+Phase 5: Add new weather, precipitation and icing groups.
+Phase 6: Add various regional groups.
+Phase 7: Restructure parser.
+Phase 8: Tidy up and preparing for version 6.0.0 release.

+The phases and their order may be changed when version v6 is being worked upon.

+After these 8 phases are complete, version 6.0.0 is merged into master and released.

-After version 6.0.0 the priority is to fix bugs, improve test coverage and documentation, , perform 'under the hood' changes such as optimisation and refactoring, and add alternative variants for group which Metaf is already able to parse.
+After version 6.0.0 the priority is to fix bugs, improve test coverage and documentation, perform 'under the hood' changes such as optimisation and refactoring, and add alternative variants for group which Metaf is already able to parse.

 ## Acknowledgements